KDE/libkscreen/backends/wayland/README.txt

 data representation objects.

 Note:
-In the Wayland backends, we're using the uint32_t name parameter passed by the callbacks as ids for output.
+In the Wayland backend, we're using the uint32_t name parameter passed by the callbacks as ids for output.
 This eases administration, while providing a consistent set of ids.
 It means that we somehow have to fit the uint32 in the int field of libkscreen's APIs.
-This seems only a potential issue, and only applies to 32bits systems.
+This seems only a potential issue, and only applies to 32bit systems.
 Still thinking about this (potential,remote) problem.
 This implementation detail should not be seen as an API promise, it is pure coincidence and is likely to break code assuming it.